 Kinds of Vehicle Defects in California Lemon Law Cases

-In California, there are a number of common warranty covered defects that qualify your vehicle as a lemon.
+In California, there are a number of common warranty-covered manufacturing defects in cars that qualify as a lemon.
 These include (but are not limited to):

 - Steering problems